efchea1/AI-Mastery-Portfolio/README.md

 2) Read that week’s `README.md` for goals/resources.
 3) Explore `notebooks/` and `src/` for code.
 4) Keep datasets in `data/` (excluded from Git).

+## 🤝 How to Collaborate

+I welcome feedback, mentorship, and collaboration—especially from those working in AI for public health, ethics, or global resilience.
+Feel free to:
+- Open issues for suggestions or improvements
+- Fork and contribute to specific projects
+- Reach out via LinkedIn or email for deeper collaboration

 ## 🤝 Connect
 - **LinkedIn:** https://linkedin.com/in/emmanuel-fle-chea